 - 5.2.
-In accordance with Regulation 15 of the 2012 Regulations where a relevant body submits a NDP to the LPA it must include: - (a) the proposed Neighbourhood Development Plan; - (b) a map or statement which identifies the area covered by the Neighbourhood Plan; - (c) a Consultation Statement that contains details of who was consulted on the draft Neighbourhood Plan, how they were consulted, the main issues and concerns raised, and how these have been addressed in the Neighbourhood Plan; - (d) a Basic Conditions Statement that sets out how the Plan meets the 'basic conditions'.
-These being: - i. it has regard to national policies and advice; - ii. it has special regard to the desirability of preserving any listed building or its setting or any features of special architectural or historic interest that it possesses; - iii. it has special regard to the desirability of preserving or enhancing the character or appearance of any conservation - iv. it contributes to the achievement of sustainable development; - v. it is in general conformity with the strategic policies contained in the development plan for the area of the authority; and
+In accordance with Regulation 15 of the 2012 Regulations where a relevant body submits a NDP to the LPA it must include: - (a) the proposed Neighbourhood Development Plan; - (b) a map or statement which identifies the area covered by the Neighbourhood Plan; - (c) a Consultation Statement that contains details of who was consulted on the draft Neighbourhood Plan, how they were consulted, the main issues and concerns raised, and how these have been addressed in the Neighbourhood Plan; - (d) a Basic Conditions Statement that sets out how a Neighbourhood Plan or Neighbourhood Development Order meets the 'basic conditions'.
+These being: - i. it has regard to national policies and advice; - ii. it has special regard to the desirability of preserving any listed building or its setting or any features of special architectural or historic interest that it possesses (only applicable to Neighbourhood Development Orders that grant planning permission for development); - iii. it has special regard to the desirability of preserving or enhancing the character or appearance of any conservation

-- vi. and that the making of the order does not breach, and is otherwise compatible with, EU obligations.
+- area (only applicable to Neighbourhood Development Orders that grant planning permission for development); - iv. it contributes to the achievement of sustainable development; - v. it is in general conformity with the strategic policies contained in the development plan for the area of the authority; and - vi. and that the making of the order does not breach, and is otherwise compatible with, EU obligations.
 And, - (e) where appropriate, the information to enable appropriate environmental assessments if required. - 5.3.
 An LPA may decline to consider a plan proposal if they consider it to be a repeat proposal (TCPA 1990 Schedule 4B Paragraph 5).
 If an LPA declines to consider a plan on this basis it must inform the forum of this decision.